Cartucho/SurgT_labelling/README.md

 Also, I suggest using a mouse since it will make the labeling process easier.
 You can even zoom in and out of the pictures using the middle scroll of the mouse.

+## Zoom mode

+The zoom mode allows you to label the kpt faster without having to zoom in and out all the time.
+When you labeling keypoints or browsing through the existing ones you will notice that there is a blue rectangle being created, if you press `z` (standing for `z`oom) you will zoom in or out of that blue rectangle.

 ## How to run it?

 I recommend you to create a Python virtual environment: